barrucadu/pusher-ws/README.markdown

 let key = "your-key"
 let channels = ["your", "channels"]

--- Connect to Pusher with your key, SSL, and the us-east-1 region. pusher <- pusherWithOptions (defaultOptions key)
+-- Connect to Pusher with your key, SSL, and the us-east-1 region, and -- do some stuff. pusherWithOptions (defaultOptions key) $ do

--- Run some actions with this connection: runPusherClient pusher $ do
   -- Subscribe to all the channels mapM_ subscribe channels